China champions globalization with new Silk Road summit

 China’s propaganda machine is working hard to promote OBOR, with the official Xinhua news agency boasting that it has published 30,000 stories related to the program in the past three years.

-“After the elapse of 1,300 years… powerful and prosperous China is emerging from the depth of history and returning to the center of the world arena,” the official Xinhua news agency has declared.
+“After the elapse of 1,300 years… powerful and prosperous China is emerging from the depth of history and returning to the center of the world arena,” Xinhua has declared.

 Please follow our commenting guidelines.